 The bathrooms are spacious and have a large glassed-in shower.

 The hotel has a "rooftop" pool with plenty of places to sit and soak up the sun during the day.

 Nearby the pool is a small fitness center.

 There is also a small business center near the lobby.

 While the hotel is nice, the real reason most of us are going to go to Wind Creek Montgomery is for the action.
-Having been to casinos in Biloxi, Tunica, and Las Vegas, I would rate the action at Wind Creek Montgomery to be towards the top of my list.
-I hit the slot machines both in the evening and in the morning.
+Having been to casinos in Biloxi, Tunica, and Las Vegas, I would rate the action at Wind Creek Montgomery to be at the top of my list.
+I played slots both in the evening and in the morning.
 I recommend that you keep your game time limited to the evening when there are a lot of others playing.